DokFaust/dokfaust.github.io/_posts/2018-07-16-perf-guide-usage.md

 f()
 ```

 Run `perf c2c record ./julia /tmp/cache.jl`, and then `perf c2c report`.
 The first thing to keep an eye on is HITM, which are hits in a modified cacheline, divided in local and remote nodes.
 In the second table present in the output you should find the most used cachelines.

+If you rerun the recording script by calling `g()`, you should notice the difference in cache hits.

 For a more detailed guide on c2c usage, please refer to [joe mario's blog](https://joemario.github.io/blog/2016/09/01/c2c-blog/).

 ## Visualization of data
 Even considering tricks, `perf` data can still be harsh to digest.
 That's why many visualization tools have been developed to give a better prespective.